slaby93/cqrs-es-project/README.md

 Go to `http://localhost:9000` to issue command.

 ## Design
-Client - web_client - Simple React application that servers as commands issuer.
+Client - web_client - Simple React application that serve as a commands issuer.
 Commands are being sent via HTTP protocol to commands_processor service.
 Commands Procesor - Have simple REST API that after accepting command, create event and sends it to kafka topic and eventStore.
 Command must be a transaction so if either kafka or eventstore is down, we'll return 500.

 Client have two avilable commands